Gasparilla, Don Pedro Island and Manasota Key aren’t as famous as other Southwest Florida barrier islands, but they’re gorgeous

 That’s not to say Don Pedro State Park isn’t worth visiting.
 Getting there is a fun kayak trip and I found shelling at the one-mile-long beach even better than at Stump Pass Beach State Park.
 Also, with all visitors arriving by boat, you’ll never see more than a handful of people on this barrier island.

 To kayak to Don Pedro Island, you put in across the Intracoastal at the mainland portion of Don Pedro State Park.
-If you bring your own kayak, bring a wheeled carrier, as it is a good distance (a long city block) from the parking lot to the boat put-in.
+If you bring your own kayak, you must drive down a block-long alne to drop off your kayak and then return your car to the parking lot.

-We rented kayaks from HookedOnSups, which delivers and picks up kayaks to the dock here.
+We rented kayaks from an outfitter now closed, which delivers and picks up kayaks to the dock here.
+But there’s another outfitter serving this area now: www.SUPEnglewood.com

 When you put in your kayak next to the dock, you see a shaded opening in the mangroves across the Intracoastal.
 To reach it, it’s an easy paddle with minimal power-boat traffic.